v1605/retrotink4k-esp32/README.md

 a damaged regulator, or a dead DevKitC.
 Leave it open and the OTG port carries data only, which is all this project needs from it.

-So give each device its own supply:
+One option: give each device its own supply:

 - **ESP32:** a 5V USB supply into its UART/`COM` port, which also keeps
   `Serial` logging available.